Skip to main content

 History of Research

 CASP’s origins in 1975 are in the northern part of this region, on the Barents shelf, the gateway to the Arctic.
 Since then our research and expertise in the North Atlantic region has continued to evolve and expand.
-In addition to Spitsbergen, extensive fieldwork has been undertaken in East Greenland; other field areas include the Faroes, Portugal, the Canary Islands, Senegambia and Cabo Verde.
+In addition to Spitsbergen, extensive fieldwork has been undertaken in East Greenland; other field areas include the Faroes, Norway, the United Kingdom, Portugal, the Canary Islands, Senegambia and Cabo Verde.
 Our work in the North Atlantic benefits from the wider perspective of projects conducted in Arctic Canada and Arctic Russia.
 It also forms the main springboard for our research aiding the energy transition.

 Key Geological Topics Covered